Schools projects

 Assessing financial literacy of high school students

-See OECD Programme of International Student Assessment (PISA).
+For more details, see OECD Programme of International Student Assessment (PISA).

 Development of a guide to evaluating financial education

 The Retirement Commissioner represents New Zealand in the Organisation for Economic Cooperation and Development’s (OECD) International Network on Financial Education (INFE), which has 97 member countries.
-She chaired the working group on evaluating financial education programmes which released its detailed guide to evaluating financial education programmes in 2012.